 What happens if I arrive at my holiday destination and they refuse entry due to the virus?

-If you travel to an area that the FCO advises against travel to, there would be no cover under your policy as this would be considered as a 'known' event.
+If you travel to an area where the FCDO advises against travel, there would be no cover under our travel insurance policies, as this would be considered as a 'known' event.